This document (3582750) is provided subject to the disclaimer at the end of this document.

 The value will be a combined number of all applying kernel taint flags added (ORed) together.
 You can find a list of currently used kernel flags under:

 When the kernel produces an error, a string detailing the taint status will be included.

-When an issue occurs with a tainted kernel, it is important that every effort be made to reproduce the issue with an untainted kernel (or a kernel only tainted with X) so that SUSE Customer Care can provide appropriate support.
+When an issue occurs with a tainted kernel, it is important that every effort be made to reproduce the issue with an untainted kernel (or a kernel only tainted with X) so that SUSE Support can provide appropriate support.